 A well-negotiated severance agreement may allow you to transition from your current job to a future opportunity with a severance package that you deserve.
 Skillful negotiation and leverage of potential claims against your employer are key to achieving a fair severance package.

-California and federal law prohibit employers from terminating an employee based the employee’s protected classification, such as the employee’s sex, race, disability or age.
+California and federal law prohibit employers from terminating an employee based the employee’s protected classification, such as the employee’s sex, pregnancy, race, disability, or age.

-If you believe that you may have been treated unlawfully at work, please contact the experienced and attentive lawyers at Kosinski and Thiagaraj, LLP to schedule a free phone consultation.
+If you believe that you may have been treated unlawfully at work, please contact the experienced advocates at Kosinski and Thiagaraj, LLP to schedule a free phone consultation.